 After acceptance

-If your Special Issue proposal is accepted, please note that it is the special issue editors’ responsibility to find and select authors and to communicate with them regarding deadlines, timeline, revisions, and return of proofs.
+If your special issue proposal is accepted, please note that it is the special issue editors’ responsibility to find and select authors and to communicate with them regarding deadlines, timelines, revisions, and return of proofs.

-Please take the length of articles into consideration; the max limit for EE contributions is 8,000 words.
+Please take the length of articles into consideration; the maximum limit for EE contributions is 8,000 words.
 Please make sure that all authors follow the author guidelines.

-Please ensure that authors have anonymised their manuscripts before submission for peer review.
+Please ensure that authors have anonymised their manuscripts before submission.
 Manuscripts that have not been anonymised will not be accepted for peer review.
-All submissions need to be made through the submission portal of our journal platform: https://ee.openlibhums.org/submissions/

 Submission

-All article submissions must be made electronically through the journal’s website.
-Please see the link ‘Instructions for submission’ in Author Guidelines (openlibhums.org).
+All submissions need to be made through the submission portal of our journal platform.
+Please see the link ‘Instructions for submission’ in Author Guidelines.

 Please make sure to submit